vipinmisra/TrademeWeb/README.md

 Run the below  execution command:- mvn clean test
+Above command will trigger execution in Edge browser

-For execution in Edge please use which is also default browser:- mvn clean test  -Dbrowser=edge
+For execution in Edge please use following command:-

+mvn clean test  -Dbrowser=edge

-For execution in FireFox please use which is also default browser:- mvn clean test  -Dbrowser=firefox
+For execution in FireFox please use which is also default browser:-

+mvn clean test  -Dbrowser=firefox

 ## Test Results:-
 Execution reports are generated under ./target directory under project root directory.